-If more people reported known fraud then maybe the numbers of investigated and pursued fraud cases would actually be higher than the facts show that it is.
+If more people reported known fraud, then maybe the number of investigated and pursued fraud cases would be higher than the facts show that it is.

-Until proven otherwise, there is just no evidence of widespread or rampant benefit fraud.
+There is no evidence of widespread benefit fraud until proven otherwise.
 But benefit fraud stories do make for an interesting read.